 Additional sensors can be incorporated to assist an AHRS.
 A common addition is the use of a dual antenna GNSS receiver (global navigation satellite system).
 By using two GNSS antennas the vehicle heading can be determined to a much higher accuracy.

-If minimal SWaP-C is not required, higher accuracy gyroscopes based on fiber optic technologies (FOG) can dramatically increase attitude and heading accuracy.
+If minimal SWaP-C is not required, higher accuracy gyroscopes based on fibre optic technologies (FOG) can dramatically increase attitude and heading accuracy.

 Get In Touch